 Fares and tickets

-If you’re travelling with Irish Rail (ROI) and have your journey planned in advance it’s definitely a good idea to book tickets online as this can cut the price of rail tickets by half.
+If you’re traveling with Irish Rail (ROI) and have your journey planned in advance it’s definitely a good idea to book tickets online as booking there can cut the price of rail tickets by half.
 NI Railways tickets cannot be booked online and must be bought at the station.